Editor: You can also read our full analysis of what has been happening in the streets of Paris and the politics that created the situation.

 — woudytreez (@realDMTadman) December 3, 2018

 Stay tuned for coverage of the events in Paris.
-President Macron is in the process of deciding whether to declare a national State of Emergency, we will keep you up to date.We value your comments!
-Please weigh in on our comment section below.
+President Macron is in the process of deciding whether to declare a national State of Emergency, we will keep you up to date.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com